-Well, no offense to Wikipedia, but in my opinion; they GOT IT WRONG.
-The focus of all Leaders is most definitely on the thriving of a company or organization; otherwise, we (including every person on our team) would all be out of a job.
+Well, no offense to wikipedia, but in my opinion; they GOT IT WRONG.
+The focus of all Leaders is most definitely on the thriving of a company or organization; otherwise we (including every person on our team) would all be out of a job.
 The difference is, the method in which you get there looks drastically different than the traditional philosophy of fear or power-based Management.
-The best leaders see that the level of their team’s engagement is the biggest indicator of the thriving of the company or organization.
+The best leaders see that the level of their team’s engagement is the biggest indicator to the thriving of the company or organization.
 They see that when you have a mindset to serve your people (the most valuable asset of any company or organization); you create a culture of trust and community.
 This type of culture is what breeds camaraderie, challenge, achievement, and ultimately: results.

 So how do you create this culture?
 By having a mindset of service and building connection with your team.
 The relationship between a “boss” and “direct report” carries the basis of any other meaningful relationship.
-It cannot be one-sided.
+It cannot be one sided.
 If you expect your team to do everything you ask just because you carry a title, you’re likely not going to make it far.
-Your results may look something like high turnover, low profit, putting out fires, running in circles, frustration, inner dialogue like “why don’t these people get it” and “why can’t I find the good people.”
+Your results may look something like: high turnover, low profit, putting out fires, running in circles, frustration, inner dialogue like “why don’t these people get it” and “why can’t I find the good people.”

 Think about the meaningful relationships in your life.
 I’m talking about the people in your life that you know you can ask for anything (advice, help, money, etc.); the people that will show up for you any time of day; the ones that check up on you just because; the people that you will open up to about anything, the people that always have your back.
 You are probably conjuring up images of life-long friends, loved ones, mentors.